pulibrary/rails-template-builder/README.md

 ## Current status

-This is a proof-of-concept, so instead of diffing against a `rails-template` submodule, we diff against a `rails-template-in-progress` subdirectory.
+**This is a proof-of-concept**, so instead of diffing against a `rails-template` submodule, we diff against a subdirectory.